smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ### Pure Reporting

 OCR interface is implemented with "pure" functions that don't perform any blocking operations.
-Intead, we use async pooling and queueing to decouple the interaction with  other components in the system:
+Instead, we use async pooling and queueing to decouple the interaction with  other components in the system:

 - **Proposal queue** - used by the plugin for queueing proposals to be processed by the finalization observers.
 - **Result store** - used to store performable results to be included in an outcome after the plugin reads them.
 Finalization workflows adds results, while the plugin reads them.